Hive13/HiveRFID/README.md

   - git revision
 - Make a 'dry run' mode which doesn't actually trigger the door, just says that it would.
+- Get Travis CI integration and have the static build as a GitHub asset
+- Maybe: Have a Dockerfile for the build?

 Older Code
 ----------